 I laughed and replied, you're more like a dande-lion.

-A light push of fresh summer air distangles said plant, bringing a splash of bright color to the not-so-greener side.
+A light push of fresh summer air disentangles said plant, bringing a splash of bright colour to the not-so-greener side.
 Its fragile and stubborn characteristics are only a few of the many similarities between you and a dandelion.
 Despite your initial hesitation, I know you slowly grew fondness for the nickname.

 As you leave for a new city, I want to remind you that you are irreplaceable.
-That your genuine, child-like love for those around you, the one you offered to me, is most definitely irrepaceable and it troubles me to know that I cannot be selfish this time around the way you always allow me to be.
+That your genuine, child-like love for those around you, the one you offered to me, is most definitely irreplaceable.
+It troubles me to know that I cannot be selfish today, the way you always allow me to be.
 I want to grab you by your arm and keep you here, but I don't, because I want your dreams to come true even more than I want you to stay.

 You are the first goodbye I have said in a while.
 In the literal sense, it was always me who packed the bags and left, sometimes by choice others by chance.
 Now I know what my friend meant when she quoted an overused saying, "like a hole in the heart."
 She spoke of this constant absence in her everyday routine, as she commuted to school and back only to do so again alone the next day.
 I know I will be okay and that you are just one of the many people I have and will meet during my university career, but your absence will speak loudly every time I need to go buy a bag of rice or forget how to make chili or when my queen size bed is just too damn big for a small girl like me.